Francis Ford Coppola: Family

 In 1963, Coppola married writer and documentary filmmaker Eleanor Jessie Neil.
 She went on to co-direct Hearts of Darkness: A Filmmaker's Apocalypse.
-Together they had three children, Gian-Carlo Coppola, Roman Coppola, and Sofia Coppola, all of whom became filmmakers.
+Together they had three children: Gian-Carlo, Roman, and Sofia, all of whom became filmmakers.
 Gian-Carlo died in 1986 at the age of 22 in a speedboating accident.
 He had one child, Gia Coppola, also a filmmaker.
-Radio personality Marc Coppola, filmmaker Christopher Coppola, accomplished TV writer and film producer Matthew Orlando Shire, and actors Nicolas Cage, Robert Schwartzman and Jason Schwartzman are Coppola's nephews.
+Radio personality Marc Coppola; filmmaker Christopher Coppola; TV writer and film producer Matthew Orlando Shire; and actors Nicolas Cage and Robert & Jason Schwartzman are Coppola's nephews.
 He had an extramarital affair with Melissa Mathison—who would later write E.T. the Extra-Terrestrial—that began when she was his assistant on The Godfather Part II and lasted through the making of Apocalypse Now, nearly leading to Coppola's divorce.

 Eleanor Coppola died on April 12, 2024, at the age of 87.

 Politics

 During the 1980 United States presidential election, Coppola filmed a mass televised rally for California Governor and Democratic Party presidential candidate Jerry Brown at the Wisconsin State Capitol in Madison.
-The rally failed in its goal to draw attention away from the other Democratic primary candidates Jimmy Carter and Ted Kennedy, forcing Brown to drop out of the race.
+The rally failed in its goal to draw attention away from the other Democratic primary candidates, then-incumbent U.S. president Jimmy Carter and U.S. Senator Ted Kennedy, forcing Brown to drop out of the race.
 Over the years, Coppola has worked with several Democratic political candidates, including Mike Thompson and Nancy Pelosi for the U.S. House of Representatives, and Barbara Boxer and Alan Cranston for the U.S. Senate.

 Favorite films

-In 2012, Coppola participated in the Sight & Sound film polls of that year.
+In 2012, Coppola participated in the Sight and Sound directors' poll.
 It is held every ten years to select the greatest films of all time, by asking contemporary directors to select ten films of their choice.